Natasha Akpoti

 Natasha Hadiza Akpoti (born 9 December 1979) is a Nigerian politician and lawyer who serves as a member of the 10th Nigeria National Assembly representing Kogi Central Senatorial District since 2023.
 A member of the People's Democratic Party, she is the first elected female senator in Kogi State.

 Born to a Nigerian father and Ukrainian mother, Akpoti was educated at the University of Abuja.
 Before joining politics and campaigning for senate during the 2019 Kogi State gubernatorial election under the Social Democratic Party, she founded the Builders Hub Impact Investment Program (BHIIP).
-Akpoti was awarded the African Women Leadership Award by Jewel Taylor, the former vice president of Liberia.
+Akpoti was awarded the by Jewel Taylor, the former vice president of Liberia.
 Following her activism for the revival of the Ajaokuta Steel Mill, she received the presidential award from the Nigerian Society of Engineers in December 2017.
 She was elected a senator under the People's Democratic Party in 2023.

 Early life and education

 Natasha Hadiza Akpoti was born in Ilorin, Kwara state, on December 9, 1979, The second child of Jimoh Abdul Akpoti a Nigerian politician from Kogi State and Ludmila Kravchenk Rakitna, originally from Chernivtsi, Ukraine.
 Her parents first met in the Soviet Union, where Jimoh was a medical student at Bogomolets National Medical University.
 She grew up in Ihima, Okehi.

 Akpoti attended her primary education at Christ the King School, Okene, Kogi State.
 And a brief secondary education at Government Girls Unity Secondary School in Oboroke, Kogi.
 She continued at Federal Government College, Idoani in Ondo state, where she graduated in 1997.
 Akpoti and her family relocated to Abuja, after her father's death on 3 November 1998.
 She later got admitted into the University of Abuja, where she obtained her bachelor's degree in law from 2000 to 2004.
 At 19, she got married and had a son, Daniel.

 After her graduation from the Nigerian Law School in Bwari, Abuja, Akpoti was called to the Nigerian Bar by the Nigerian Body of Benchers on the 8 November 2005.
 She started studying at the University of Dundee for her Master of Laws degree, which she obtained in 2011 as well as her MBA in Oil and Gas Management in 2012.